You are here

 August 2, 2024

-*It is important to enter data and finalize a baseline rating for children as soon as initial evidence for each objective becomes available, this baseline rating may be finalized prior to the assessment rating window.
-This is especially important for children on IEPs.
+*It is important to enter data and finalize a baseline rating for children with an IEP as soon as initial evidence for each objective becomes available, this baseline rating may be finalized prior to the assessment rating window.
 See the complete guidance in Treating the First Assessment Period as a Baseline (PDF)

 Approved Assessments for Results Matter